 Once setup, switching between PCs, engaging PBP or PIP, and switching USB controls is achieved via three buttons on the underside of the frame, making the KVM feature genuinely convenient.

-For actually setting up which inputs you’re using, however, you’ll need to jump into the main menu.
-This is controlled by a mini-joystick just to the right of these three buttons.
+For actually setting up which inputs you’re using, however, you’ll need to jump into the source menu, which is controlled by a mini-joystick just to the right of these three buttons.

 Next is the OnScreen Display menu that provides the usual options to change the position, language and transparency of the menu.
 Then it’s the System menu, which includes quite a few extra features such as the USB source setup, DisplayPort and HDMI modes and the option to switch to manual source selection.